tagspaces/documentation/docs/tutorials/contabo-storage.md

 import { ProFeature, CenteredImage, CenteredVideo } from '@site/src/components/CommonBlocks';

 [Contabo](https://contabo.com/de/object-storage/) offers affordable cloud infrastructure and storage solutions hosted in Germany and other EU locations.
 Currently (October 2025) they are offering 250 GB for roughly 3 € per month, which sound very reasonable.
 For users in the European Union or those concerned about **GDPR compliance**, Contabo provides a strong alternative to US-based cloud providers by keeping your data under strict EU privacy and data protection laws.
+Another advantage is the unlimited and free traffic for downloading and uploading files from/to the object storage.

 In this tutorial, we’ll walk through how to set up **Contabo Object Storage** as a location in **TagSpaces**, allowing you to manage, tag, and browse your files directly from Contabo’s S3-compatible storage.